 Illustrative books paint stories through pictures and simple wording to help kids process some of the information they are receiving.

 Here, the author has chosen to cover topics about cancer, so you can easily omit parts that don't seem relevant.
-When Someone You Love is recommended for children 4-8.
+When Someone You Love Has Cancer is recommended for children 4-8.

 16. The Goodbye Cancer Garden by Janna Matthies